rhiaro/aseedoncesown/index.md

 "In the fourth cupboard from the right."

 "Thanks!"
 Elanqo dropped the bird in the sink and went to look.
 They found a brown tunic crumpled up at the bottom of the cupboard where it had fallen from a hook.
 It had a dark green stain down the front.
 "Oh right.
 I remember why I left this here."
-But it was better than nothin.
+But it was better than nothing.

 When Elanqo had cleaned the bird off completely, they examined it more closely.
 Its form was shaped from a single continuous strand about as thick as Elanqo's finger, but flat.
 The strand had been bent and twisted and curved around itself in a way that reminded Elanqo of basket weaving, though this was far more intricate than any basket they had ever seen.
 They couldn't figure out how the material could have been flexible enough to form into the shape, yet so immovably rigid now.
 The strand was carved with tiny letters in an elaborate script that Elanqo didn't recognise.
 They followed the weave around, turning the bird over in their hands, looking for an end or a break in the markings, but it was continuous.